YahuiSun/yahuisun.github.io/_pages/about.md

 # Career Profile

-I'm currently an Associate Professor in the Department of Computer Science and Technology, School of Information, Renmin University of China.
+I'm an Associate Professor in the Department of Computer Science and Technology, School of Information, Renmin University of China.

 I studied aerospace engineering for my bachelor (2008-2012) and master (2012-2014) degrees in the Harbin Institute of Technology, China.
 Subsequently, I studied Steiner tree problems in graphs for my PhD degree (2014-2018) in the University of Melbourne, Australia.